javierferna/Build-a-GPT/README.md

 # 🤖 Build-a-GPT

-This Python-based repository provides a hands-on, educational implementation of a GPT-style autoregressive Transformer model trained from scratch.
-It enables users to build, train, and generate text using a custom corpus—in this case, the classic novel *"Twenty Thousand Leagues Under the Sea"* by Jules Verne.
+This  repository provides an educational implementation of a GPT-style autoregressive Transformer model trained from scratch.
+It enables users to build, train, and generate text using custom duments.
+In this case, I used the classic novel *"Twenty Thousand Leagues Under the Sea"* by Jules Verne.

 **Key highlights:**

 * 📚 **GPT Transformer Model:** An autoregressive Transformer decoder architecture inspired by GPT.
-* 🔄 **Rotary Positional Embeddings (RoPE):** Implements positional encoding to effectively capture relative token positions.
+* 🔄 **Rotary Positional Embeddings (RoPE):** Implements SOTA positional encodings to effectively capture relative token positions.
 * 🚀 **Text Generation Tools:** Generate original text using adjustable parameters such as temperature (controls randomness) and top-k sampling (limits selection to k highest-probability tokens).
-* ⚡ **KV Caching:** Efficient text generation leveraging key-value caching to reduce redundant computations.
+* ⚡ **KV Caching:** Efficient text generation using key-value caching to reduce redundant computations.
 * 📖 **Custom Training Data:** Easily train your GPT model on custom input text (`input.txt` provided by default from Jules Verne's classic).

 ---